 You might have seen the bulbs for sale in bunches in the summertime at the supermarket or at a farmer’s market.
-They have an almost tropical feel in a tall vase, and you will feel very pampered when you adorn your family table with them.
+They have an almost exotic feel in a tall vase, and you will feel very pampered when you adorn your family table with them.

 Directions To Plant

 Obtain bulbs (also known as corms) in the color(s) you want to grow.
 Bulbs often come packaged like this in single colors or in multi-colored sets:

 Simply plant gladiolus bulbs in rows 8-10″ apart and 5-6″ deep with the root buds faced down or follow package instructions.
 You could plant a new row every two weeks and have a steady supply of fresh cut flowers to give to friends or put in a vase.

 A healthy, fresh bulb should not be dried out.
 It should be firm and fleshy like a good clove of garlic or an onion with a tough skin.

 Often, but not always, you can see the little root buds swollen and just waiting for contact with soil and moisture to grow.

 The gladiolus is sometimes called the ‘sword lily’.
 At the appointed time, ‘little swords’ slices through the soil and announces their presence.

 Glads are in the iris family and come in zillions of colors and hues.

 Can You Dig It?
 Yes, But You Don’t Have To Every Year